CESEL/RelationalGit/README.md

 You need to get the lastes bits of [.NET Core](https://www.microsoft.com/net/download).

 ##  :cupid: SQL Server
-:heart_eyes: On Windows, you can download awesome Sql Server - [LocalDb, Express, and Developer Editions](https://www.microsoft.com/en-ca/sql-server/sql-server-downloads) - and [Sql Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) free of charge.
+On Windows, you can download awesome Sql Server - [LocalDb, Express, and Developer Editions](https://www.microsoft.com/en-ca/sql-server/sql-server-downloads) - and [Sql Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) free of charge.

 If you are using Linux or Mac you can download the [SQL Server Docker image](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-linux-2017) to run it natively on your system.
 Then you need to install [Microsoft SQL Operation Studio](https://docs.microsoft.com/en-us/sql/sql-operations-studio/download) or [SQLCMD](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup-tools?view=sql-server-linux-2017) to query the database.